Phase-locking in $k$-partite networks of delay-coupled oscillators: Dimensional reduction

 with $R^{j}_{i} = (k - 1)p(t - \tau)$.

-The bulk order parameter $r = \sum\limits_{j = 1}^{k}\sum\limits_{i=1}^{N_j}R^{j}_{i}$ normalised by the factor $N(k -1)$ is shown in Fig.~\ref{fig: OA} for the special case of {\em equal} degree distribution.
+The utility of the dimensional reduction can be seen by comparing with numerical simulations.
+Shown in Fig.~\ref{fig: OA} is the bulk order parameter, $r = \frac{1}{N(k - 1)}\sum\limits_{j = 1}^{k}\sum\limits_{i=1}^{N_j}R^{j}_{i}$, for the special case of {\em equal} degree distribution.
 In the steady state, the bulk order parameter obtained from numerically simulating Eq.~(\ref{Eq: evolve}) or from the above analysis are identical, indicating the applicability of the OA ansatz to deduce the asymptotic nature of the dynamics in a multipartite system of arbitrary size and number of partitions.
 When the intrinsic frequencies of the oscillators are drawn from a distribution, then in the thermodynamic limit the system is attracted to a manifold given by the coefficients, $p$.
 The steady state is partially synchronised, with a small number of oscillators out of synchrony (see the space-time plot of the steady state dynamics in Fig. \ref{fig: OA}.(b)).
 Our results here are in conformity with the findings of Pikovsky and Rosenblum \cite{pikovsky2008} and Martens \cite{martens2010} for limit cycle oscillators with phase shifts in coupling, as well the work on emergent behaviour in modular networks \cite{ujjwal2016}.
-Note that in the multipartite system, when all oscillators have identical frequencies, or when the frequencies within partitions are identical and possible distinct from partition to partition, there can be multiple coexisting attractors where the system is phase locked.
-The final steady state then depends on the initial conditions and the present analysis does not apply.
+In multipartite systems when all oscillators have identical frequencies or when the frequencies within partitions are identical (and possibly distinct from partition to partition) there can be multiple coexisting attractors where the system is phase locked.
+The final steady state then depends on the initial conditions and the present analysis does not carry over.